cis3296s26/final-project-02-scale-_____/README.md

 3. Import > find project
 4. Open project.godot

-How to test the game:
-1. WASD or ARROWS for movement (included control changing)
-2. Attack enemy

 How to Build an executable:
 1. Check that export templates are downloaded.
 Editor > Manage Export Template
 2. Project > Export